4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/19.1-Map_an_array/README.md

-# `20.1` Map an array
+# `19.1` Map an array

 The `array.map()` function is one of the most used functions in Javascript.
 It is amazing because it lets you create a new array using each item of the original array as a seed.

+## Example:

 In this example, we are using the `array.map()` function to create a new array of civilian hours starting from a given array of military hours.